Multi-Agent Environments for Vehicle Routing Problems: Acknowledgements

 \section{Acknowledgements}

-The first author is grateful to the Research Centre in Digital Services (CISeD), the Polytechnic of Viseu and FCT - Foundation for Science and Technology, I.P., within the scope of the projects Refª UIDB/05583/2020 and 2023.13303.CPCA.A0 for their support.
+The first author gratefully acknowledges the Research Centre in Digital Services (CISeD), the Instituto Politécnico de Viseu, and the FCT - Foundation for Science and Technology, I.P., for their support during the work conducted under projects Refª UIDB/05583/2020 and 2023.13303.CPCA.A0.